-- 1. Tardy to School On a quarterly basis, an OD will be assigned for every 3rd to 5th unexcused tardy. - 2.
+- 1. Tardy to School On a quarterly basis, an OD will be assigned for every 5th unexcused tardy. - 2.
+AM/PM Truancy Students arriving to school excessively tardy resulting in a class cut of one or more periods, will be given an office detention (or extended office detention).
+Students leaving school without permission resulting in class cut of one or more periods, will be given an office detention (or extended office detention). - 3.
 Hall Pass OD(s) will be assigned for being anywhere outside an assigned classroom without a proper pass or misuse of a pass.
-Student will be placed on the restricted pass list. - 3.
-Missing Teacher Detention 2 ODs will be assigned for missing a teacher detention. - 4.
+Student will be placed on the restricted pass list. - 4.
+Missing Teacher Detention -2 ODs will be assigned for missing a teacher detention. - 5.
 Parking/Driving Violation 2 ODs will be assigned for driving any car to school and parking it on school grounds without the appropriate registration.
-Repeated violations could result in loss of parking privileges. - 5.
-Inappropriate Behavior in School or on a Bus Any disruptive behavior that warrants intervention. - 6.
-Inappropriate Attire Refer to the Dress Standards. - 7.
-Failure to Attend Office Detention -2 additional OD(s) will be assigned. - 8.
+Repeated violations could result in loss of parking privileges. - 6.
+Inappropriate Behavior in School or on a Bus Any disruptive behavior that warrants intervention. - 7.
+Inappropriate Attire Refer to the Dress Standards. - 8.
+Failure to Attend Office Detention 2 additional OD(s) will be assigned. - 9.
 Failure to Follow School Procedures Students who fail to follow policies and procedures as outlined in the Student Manual may be subject to OD(s).